Erk-Vural/Erk-Vural/README.md

 <h1 align="center">Hello there, I'm Erk.</h1>

-During my four-year programming adventure.
+During my four-year programming journey.
 Has experience as a software engineer in a variety of roles and developed a wide range of projects using different technologies.

 <h3 align="left">Languages and Tools:</h3>